 Governmental and regulatory authorities, counterparties such as vendors and suppliers, investors, the public at large and others have increasingly focused on sustainability and social responsibility-related issues, particularly as they relate to the environment.
-Moreover, we have established a company-wide sustainability program, and as part of this program, we have committed to reducing our carbon footprint, decreasing the waste created by our business and enhancing our water stewardship, and expect our vendors and suppliers to cooperate in these initiatives.
-Particularly, we announced that we would become carbon neutral and implement a long-term strategy to reduce companywide emissions to zero by 2040.
-However, we may be unable to meet such standards or achieve our goals, and our efforts to do so may for example impose significant additional costs on us, require us to seek alternative vendors or suppliers or impair our ability to procure or use certain materials.
-Conversely, if we are unable to meet such standards, we may not be able to continue to administer our manufacturing, research and development or other aspects of our business as we desire.
-Moreover, to the extent that we are unable to meet the expectations of stakeholders, including governmental and regulatory authorities, counterparties, investors, or the public, our reputation may be harmed, we may face increased compliance or other costs and demand for securities issued by us and our ability to participate in the debt and equity markets may decrease.
+In response, we have established a company-wide environmental sustainability program as a part of Takeda's corporate initiatives.
+As part of our Planet imperative, we have committed to reducing our carbon footprint, minimizing waste sent to landfill from our operations, enhancing our water stewardship practices, and engaging with our vendors and suppliers to encourage them to cooperate with these initiatives.
+We have also committed to be net-zero in greenhouse gas (GHG) emissions by 2040.
+However, we may be unable to meet this commitment given the significant technological and organization changes required.
+Moreover, although we have not yet recorded material expenses in connection with our carbon neutrality initiatives, the costs of successfully implementing them, such as the costs of carbon offsets or seeking carbon neutral sources of energy, are currently unclear, will depend on factors outside of our control (such as the effect of governmental and societal efforts to increase the availability of carbon neutral and/ or renewable energy sources) and may become significant in the future.
+Also, these initiatives may for example require us to seek alternative vendors or suppliers or impair our ability to procure or use certain materials.
+To the extent that we are unable to meet the expectations of stakeholders, including governmental and regulatory authorities, counterparties, investors, or the public, our reputation may be harmed, we may face increased compliance or other costs and demand for securities issued by us and our ability to participate in the debt and equity markets may decrease.

 Furthermore, such standards and expectations are subject to ongoing change and refinement, and may shift in unexpected and potentially significant ways, which we may struggle to accommodate.